 Care for your dental crown

-When Dr. Dahman places a crown, it will typically have edges that will go slightly underneath the gum line, making it look just like your natural teeth.
-Caring for it is easy.
-Same as your other teeth, use proper oral care at home by brushing, flossing and visiting Great Falls Dentistry for regular checkups.
-Once your crown is placed, whether it be on your tooth, by using a bridge, or to cap an implant, Dr. Dahman will provide you with personalized instructions based on your individual case.
+Caring for your dental crown is easy.
+Use proper oral care at home.
+Brush, floss and visiting Great Falls Dentistry for regular checkups.
+Once your crown is placed, Dr. Dahman will provide you with personalized instructions based on your individual case.

 Great Care.
 Great Smiles.

 Take your next step towards a healthier smile.